davidung221/nsw_crime_project/docs/findings.md

   legislative or recording changes rather than purely behavioural change.
 - 2026 is excluded from all year-based comparisons, as the dataset covers only part of that year.
-- Income and unemployment are likely correlated with each other, so their individual correlation results should not be read as two independent confirmations of a socioeconomic-disadvantage effect.